cksystemsteaching/selfie/README.md

 }
 ```

 So, what is the difference between the two versions of `count`?
-Well, in terms of functionality there is no difference as long as we ignore values of `n` less than `0`.
+Well, in terms of functionality there is no difference as long as we ignore negative values of `n`.
 However, there is a significant difference in *performance* or *algorithmic complexity*.
 The first version of `count` with the `while` loop can actually become quite slow for large values of `n` whereas the second version always takes the same amount of time independently of the value of `n`.
-We say that the first version runs in *linear time* in `n`, since it takes as many "steps" to complete as the value of `n`, while the second version runs in *constant time*.
+We say that the first version runs in *linear time* in the value of `n`, since it takes as many "steps" to complete as the value of `n`, while the second version runs in *constant time*.
 While avoiding linear time here is easy using the second version, it may be more difficult to do so in other circumstances.

-We revisit that issue whenever appropriate.
+Here is a code example that runs in linear time in the value of `n` and is not so easy to make faster while producing the same result.
+It computes the *factorial* of a positive integer `n`:

 ```
 int factorial(int n) {